What are Agile Frameworks?

 Focus: Value Delivery

-Feature-Driven Development is not a million miles from XP.
+Feature-Driven Development is not a million miles away from XP.
 It also seeks to deliver value to clients regularly throughout the lifecycle of a project.

 This particular framework is client-centric, paying particular attention to stakeholder engagement.